irssi/irssi/README.md

 ## Installation

-See INSTALL file.
+See `INSTALL` file.

 ## Files

- - docs/ directory contains several documents:
+ - The `docs/` directory contains several documents:
-    - startup-HOWTO.txt - new users should read this
+    - `startup-HOWTO.txt` - new users should read this
-    - manual.txt - manual I started writing but didn't get it very far :)
+    - `manual.txt` - manual I started writing but didn't get it very far :)
-    - perl.txt - Perl scripting help
+    - `perl.txt` - Perl scripting help
-    - formats.txt - How to use colors, etc. with irssi
+    - `formats.txt` - How to use colors, etc. with irssi
-    - faq.txt - Frequently Asked Questions
+    - `faq.txt` - Frequently Asked Questions
-    - special_vars.txt - some predefined $variables you can use with irssi
+    - `special_vars.txt` - some predefined $variables you can use with irssi

 ## About